xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 The data that can be included in the properties is limited in terms of type and size.
 We support numbers, strings, boolean, date and list of strings, none of which are nullable.
 Please see [createDocuments](https://docs.xayn.com/back_office.html#tag/documents/operation/createDocuments) for more information on properties.

 This example assumes that we will eventually display the returned documents as a 'for-you' section, where we want to display an article's image, title, text preview, and a link (for click-through), so we have included these specific properties during ingestion.

+## Split Documents

+We provide a functionality to extract multiple snippets from the provided content of a document.

+The system uses Natural language processing (NLP) algorithms to split the document into multiple parts.

+Currently, automatic splitting works only with one language set when the system is set up; by default, it is English.
+If you need another one, please contact us.
+We are working to add support for multiple languages to our text-splitting algorithms.

 # Recommendations: Personalised documents